jgolla/PI-Coresight-Custom-Symbols/SimpleValueSymbol.md

     </div>
     ```

 1. Finally, we will update the configuration to support these options.
+Here we have added another section, Show Options, that contains two HTML checkboxes with labels.
+These checkboxes are bound to the show and hide properties above using the AngularJS directive [ng-model](https://docs.angularjs.org/api/ng/directive/ngModel).

     ```html
     <div class="c-side-pane t-toolbar">